codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines_around_exception_handling_keywords.md

-This cop checks if empty lines exist around the bodies of `begin` sections.
+Checks if empty lines exist around the bodies of `begin` sections.
 This cop doesn't check empty lines at `begin` body beginning/end and around method definition body.
 `Style/EmptyLinesAroundBeginBody` or `Style/EmptyLinesAroundMethodBody`